SimCmngs/SupportDocs-AI-Automation/README.md

 ---

 ## 📊 Results:
-The integration of the AI-Documentation Tool (Scribe) resulted in the following benefits:
+The updated process for creating support documentation with **AI-Scribe**, achieved the following results:
 - 📚 **Optimized Documentation Process**
 >    - (AI-generated user guides, will automate the enitre process, <ins>eliminating the need to manually take screenshots</ins>, edit them, <ins>and add step instructions</ins>).